EluciusFTW/SpectreCoff/README.md

 Before we get into the details, we'd like to outline our goals and our guiding principles for designing the SpectreCoff api surface.

 1. Make Spectre.Console available for console applications in F# in an idiomatic way.
-    We expose separate functionality in differnet modules, as functions, with typed arguments instead of generics resp. object-typing.
+    We expose separate functionality in different modules, as functions, with typed arguments instead of generics resp. object-typing.
 Since many of Spectre's functions can handle multiple different kinds of content that often means wrapping your content in a DU.
-We beleive that the expressesion of intent as well as the resulting robustness and clarity far outweighs the 'overhead' of wrapping.
+We believe that the expression of intent as well as the resulting robustness and clarity far outweigh the 'overhead' of wrapping.

 1. Provide a very simple and consistent api surface.
     In SpectreCoff, we follow the structure Spectre.Console provides very closely.
 Features of Spectre are translated into modules of the same name.
-Whenever possible, each module has a function producing '_the module thing_' that is of same name as the module, as well as a `toConsole` function, which delivers the instance to the console.
+Whenever possible, each module exposes a function producing '_the module thing_' that is of same name as the module, as well as a `toConsole` function, which delivers the instance to the console.
 E.g., for the rule feature,
     ```fs
     // rule is the function in the Rule module,
     // taking the string content as argument, producing a rule instance